Orakeshi/orakeshi.github.io/content/posts/Smart-Goal-Football-Goal-Lighting-Room.md

 metaAlignment: center
 ---
 <!--more-->
-# Table Of Contents
 {{< toc >}}

 # The plan:
 The plan was simple.
-I had nanoleaves lying around from a previous project (Wishing Tree) and wanted to do something with them.
+I had nanoleaves lying around from a previous project ([Wishing Tree](https://orakeshi.github.io/post/digital-wishing-tree/)) and wanted to do something with them.
 Before starting my software development apprenticeship, I used to enjoy watching football.
 I would put on several games regardless of the day they were played on.
 Now, due to myself working during the week and creating personal projects on the weekend, my time is limited, and thus I rarely ever get to watch the games.

 I thought, instead of taking the simple approach of keeping open a live tracker/listening to the radio, I would take a creative approach of lighting up the nanoleaves based on the team that scores.
+I wanted to produce an output quick.
+I didnt care about how the code war written nor how long it took for the leaves to light up.
+My goal was to have my nanoleaves light up when a team scores no matter what.

 {{< image classes="fancybox center clear" src="https://i.imgur.com/g2oZgdE.png" thumbnail="https://i.imgur.com/g2oZgdE.png" group="group:labs-nanoleaf-football" thumbnail-width="70%" thumbnail-height="70%" title="Image of the spare nanoleaves from the wishing tree project" >}}